Algebraizable Weak Logics: Weak Logics and Expanded Algebras

-In contrast with the set of atomic substitutions, determining the set of admissible substitutions is much harder.
-One example of such a characterization can be given for the case of inquisitive logic $\inqB$: $\sigma\in \admsubst(\inqB) $ if and only if $\sigma $ is a classical substitution, namely if for all $p\in\atoms$, $\sigma(p)\equiv_{\inqB}\psi$ where $\psi$ is a disjunction-free formula.
+\begin{remark} As noticed above, we immediately have that $\atomsubst(\cL) \subseteq \admsubst(\Vdash)$.
+However, in stark contrast with the set of atomic substitutions, determining the set of admissible substitutions of a weak logic is in principle much harder.
+An example of such a characterization can be given for the case of inquisitive logic $\inqB$: one can in fact verify that $\sigma\in \admsubst(\inqB) $ if and only if $\sigma $ is a classical substitution, namely if for all $p\in\atoms$, $\sigma(p)\equiv_{\inqB}\psi$ where $\psi$ is a disjunction-free formula. \end{remark}

-Although in weak logics we cannot freely substitute formulae in place of variables, we often want to consider the subset of formulae for which this is possible.
-We refer to this subset as the core of a logic. \begin{definition}[Core of a Logic] The \emph{core} of a weak logic $\vdash$ is the set $\core(\vdash) \subseteq \formulas$ of all formulae $\psi$ such that for all sets of formulae $\Gamma \cup \{\phi\}$ we have that:
+Even if in weak logics we cannot freely substitute formulas in place of variables, we often want to consider the subset of formulas for which this is possible.
+We refer to this subset as the core of a logic.